cdk-entest/apigw-socket-demo/README.md

+---
+title: Api Gateway Socket
+description: Just show a simple setup with api gateway socket
+author: haimtran
+publishedDate: 08/14/2022
+date: 2022-08-14
+---

 ## Introduction

+Setup and go through basic concepts of apigw socket

 - Routes: $connect, $disconnect, $default, $sendMessage
-- Role for apigw to invoke these lambda
-- Role for lambda sendMesssage to send back messages to clients
+- Role for apigw, and role for lambda
-- SendMessage lambda need the endpointUrl to ssend messages back to clients
+- SendMessage lambda get the endpointUrl and send messages back to clients
 - Manage connectionId by a table

 ## Api Socket